ZongjingLi/SceneGraphNet/README.md

 The need to understand physical objects suggests a different type of scene representation than the image-like layers of features found in CNNs.
 Instead, different objects might be represented by distinct entities with associated attributes and interelationships--in other words, a graph representation.
 We formalize this idea as a Physical Scene Graph (PSG): a hierarchical graph in which nodes represent objects or their parts, edges represent relationships, and a vector of physically meaningful attributes is bound to each node,
 ## Visual Feature Extraction
 ![](src/ConvRNN.jpg)
+Unlike the task of inferring scene structure, CNNS are already good at extracting geometric features - they just do not group these features into discrete objects.
+However, different types of geometric information are typically found in different CNN layers: early layers can encode sharp object boundaries, whereas later layers better encode board-scale information about depth and surface shape.
+To combine both types of information in a single set of features, we developed a recurrent CNN (ConvRNN) that learns to combine early and late layers through locally recurrent "cells" and long-range feedback connections.
+As expected, this recurrent feature extraction architecture is mainly cruicial for learning to represent geometric properties: lower-level visual properties, like color and texture, are laregely unaffected by instead using a feedforward CNN feature extractor.
 Of course I didn't write the ConvRNN in the repo because I didn't find the pytorch version for this network.
 I used a residual dense network to replace the feature extractor and it looks fine.

 ## Cluster and Graph Pooling